openforis/fra-platform/server/definitions/en/tad.md

 8. Includes areas with bamboo and palms provided that land use, height and canopy cover criteria are met.
 9. Includes areas outside the legally designated forest land which meet the definition of "forest".
 10. **Excludes** tree stands in agricultural production systems, such as fruit tree plantations, oil palm plantations, olive orchards and agroforestry systems when crops are grown under tree cover.  **Note:** Some agroforestry systems such as the "Taungya" system where crops are grown only during the first years of the forest rotation should be classified as forest.

-### TEMPORARILY UNSTOCKED and/or seedlings (Sub-category of FOREST)

-> Forest area which is temporarily unstocked or with trees shorter than 1.3 meters that have not yet reached but are expected to reach a canopy cover of at least 10 percent and tree height of at least 5 meters.

-Explanatory notes

-1. Includes forest areas that are temporarily unstocked due to clear-cutting as part of forest management practice or natural disasters, and which are expected to be regenerated within 5 years.
-Local conditions may, in exceptional cases, justify that a longer time frame is used.
-2. Includes areas converted from other land use and with trees shorter than 1.3 meters.
-3. Includes failed plantations.

 ### OTHER WOODED LAND